Lisapple/BF-Compiler-Tutorial-with-LLVM/BrainF**k.md

 In some way, blocks are like function, we can call them (using _branches_) but we can't pass argument to it, therefore variables created before the branch is made are still accessible.

 Branches are equally useful since a block must be call by a branch (except the first block of a function, called `EntryBlock`) and must finish by a branch or a `ret` (return, to exit a function) instruction.
-Branches can be _conditional_ and _direct_.
+Branches can be _conditional_ or _direct_.

 Basic blocks are constructed like so:

 <pre>
   ; Previous instructions
-  br %BlockName ; Direct branching to "BlockName"
+  br %LoopBlock ; Direct branching to "LoopBlock"

 LoopBlock:
   ; Loop instructions